India: Chelsea's Mateo Kovacic lauds 'great' boss Igor Stimac | Goal.com

 India: Chelsea's Mateo Kovacic lauds 'great' boss Igor Stimac

-Newly-appointed Indian football team head coach Igor Stimac has recieved further words of support, this time from Chelsea midfielder Mateo Kovacic.
+Newly-appointed Indian football team head coach Igor Stimac has received words of support from Croatian midfielder Mateo Kovacic.

-Kovacic, who is on-loan from Real Madrid is preparing for the UEFA Europa League final against Arsenal in Baku.
-Stimac is a "great person and a great coach", compatriot Kovacic told Goal.
+The Chelsea midfielder, on loan from Real Madrid, is preparing for the UEFA Europa League final against Arsenal in Baku.
+The Croatia international praised Stimac's skillset as a coach and also said that he is a great person.

 The 25-year-old midfielder was handed his national team debut under Stimac in March 2013.
 Since his first ever cap for Croatia under the tutelage of the new India manager, Kovacic has gone on to amass 50 caps and also won the silver medal in the 2018 FIFA World Cup in Russia.

-"I just want to wish you all the best for your new job," Kovacic left a message for his former coach.
+"I just want to wish you all the best for your new job," Kovacic left a message for his former coach via Goal.

 "It was a pleasure for me and now, you (Team India) have this pleasure.
 So, enjoy it, I hope Igor and Indian team will be successful," Kovacic said.

-Stimac's first assignment with the Indian team will be the semi-final game against Curacao at the 2019 King's Cup in Thailand on 5 June.
+Stimac's first assignment with the Indian team will be a game against Curacao at the 2019 King's Cup in Thailand on June 5.